-The percent of Medical Office Administration graduates who have been reported as satisfying state and federal definitions of in-field job placement for the years 2004 and 2005 is 100%.
+The percent of Medical Office Administration graduates who have been reported as satisfying state and federal definitions of in-field job placement for the year 2008 is 100%.
 For additional information about job opportunities in this field, contact the appropriate department or the Student Job Services Office.